About

 I experience a sense of the Holy, the Spirit, the Divine...

-When I watch my young grandchildren play and my dog romp on the beaches
+when I watch my young grandchildren play

-that always emerges;
+welcoming the hope that always emerges;

 Professional Bio